Chemical profiling and comparative antioxidant–antimicrobial activities of Melissa officinalis and Mentha spicata essential oils from Morocco

 3

-Toxicology and Pharmacodynamy of Aromatic and Medicinal Plants Research Team ERTP.PAM, Laboratory of Pharmacology and Toxicology, Faculty of Medicine and Pharmacy, Mohammed V University, Rabat BP 6203, Morocco
+Toxicology and Pharmacodynamics of Aromatic and Medicinal Plants Research Team (ERTP.PAM), Laboratory of Pharmacology and Toxicology, Faculty of Medicine and Pharmacy, Mohammed V University, 6203 Rabat, Morocco

 4